 Board of Directors

-The board oversees KHAKO’s works and helps to ensure we are making progress toward our mission.
+The Board of Directors oversees KHAKO’s operations and programs to ensure we are making progress toward our mission.

 Alec McBarnet – Treasurer